 The four young men sat at the head table and looked out at the faces smiling back.
-Geoffrey tugged at his tie, unaccustomed to wearing one.
-Edmund’s broad grin transformed his face, there was no mistaking his enthusiasm.
-Lucky took everything in – from the people who came, to the food being eaten, and relished this celebration was, in part, for him.
-Ayuba looked to his left and to his right, taking in the faces of the three boys he now considered brothers.
-Edmund, Ayuba, Geoffrey, and Lucky all came to Agape Hope House from Back2Back partner children’s homes.
+Michael* tugged at his tie, unaccustomed to wearing one.
+Edgar’s* broad grin transformed his face, there was no mistaking his enthusiasm.
+Titus* took everything in – from the people who came, to the food being eaten, and relished this celebration was, in part, for him.
+Christian* looked to his left and to his right, taking in the faces of the three boys he now considered brothers.
+Michael, Edgar, Titus, and Christian all came to Agape Hope House from Back2Back partner children’s homes.
 From the beginning, this common ground helped forge friendship for the four young men.
 This friendship has led them to look to each other, and overcome adversity.

 The graduation ceremony was followed by a gathering to celebrate the young men.
 Friends, family, and Back2Back staff showed up for the teens, demonstrating accomplishments are cause for celebration.
 Each of the teens will be pursuing university degrees like mechanical engineering and aviation.